viamrobotics/docs/docs/get-started/drive-rover.md

 Click on the button to move your rover in a square:

-{{<video webm_src="/tutorials/try-viam-sdk/square-test-rover.webm" mp4_src="/tutorials/try-viam-sdk/square-test-rover.mp4" alt="An example flutter app moving a Try Viam rental rover in a square" poster="/tutorials/try-viam-sdk/square-test-rover.jpg">}}
+{{<video webm_src="/tutorials/try-viam-sdk/square-test-rover.webm" mp4_src="/tutorials/try-viam-sdk/square-test-rover.mp4" alt="An example flutter app moving a Try Viam rover in a square" poster="/tutorials/try-viam-sdk/square-test-rover.jpg">}}

 {{% /tab %}}
 {{% tab name="C++" %}}